metio/terraform-provider-k8s/docs/data-sources/chaos_mesh_org_workflow_node_v1alpha1_manifest.md

 - `optional` (Boolean) optional field specify whether the Secret or its key must be defined

 <a id="nestedatt--spec--schedule--workflow--templates--task--volumes--vsphere_volume--sources--secret--items"></a>
-### Nested Schema for `spec.schedule.workflow.templates.task.volumes.vsphere_volume.sources.secret.optional`
+### Nested Schema for `spec.schedule.workflow.templates.task.volumes.vsphere_volume.sources.secret.items`

 Required: